Egebjerggård

 Egebjerggaard, formerly known as Einsidelsborg, is a manor house and estate situated close to Otterup on the northern part of Funen, Denmark.
-The estate was for almost four hundred years owned by members of the Podebusk (Putbus) family.
+For almost four hundred years, it belonged to members of the Podebusk (Putbus) family.
 It was incorporated as an independent manor in 1650.
 In 1810, it was included in the County of Roepstorff, The Neoclassical main building dates from 1831 and was most likely designed by Jørgen Hansen Koch.
 It was listed on the Danish registry of protected buildings and places in 1939.
 The estate covers 1,021 hectares of land.